 To help a bride find the perfect dress you have to know what looks good on which body

 type.
-But also what are the most common problem areas for brides and what are the solutions
+But also what are the most common problem areas and body issues for brides and what are the solutions

 to these problems.
 It is your job to make the bride look as beautiful as she can be on her